Criminal Division

 Board of Public Works & Safety

-The Board of Public Works & Safety is comprised of the Mayor and either two or four voters of the city appointed by, and serving at the pleasure of, the Mayor.
-The Board is the chief administrative body of the City and has control of the day-to-day operations of the City's various departments.
+The Board of Public Works & Safety is comprised of the Mayor and a number of voters of the city, appointed by and serving at the pleasure of the Mayor.
+The Board is the chief administrative body of the City and oversees the day-to-day operations of the City's various departments.

 Members